fbcosentino/godot-madtalk/docs/help.md

 That's it.

 If this is all you do, your menus will already work and you're good to go.
 See next session to make your first dialog sheet.

+_Optional:_ You can have MadTalk automatically handle showing previously selected options in a different way.
+You can read more about that later.

 _Optional:_ You'll notice the button shown in your menu when you run your game is the default Godot `Button`, which might not be the aesthetic you want in your game.
 You can have a custom button instead: prepare a nice node to your liking (one of the `Button`-derived classes, like `Button` itself or `TextureButton`), save that button as a separate scene file, and drag and drop that scene file to `MadTalk`'s `Dialog Button Scene File` property, and that one will be used for your menus instead of the default one.
 Again, entirely optional.
 Just for testing, leaving that field blank will use Godot's default button.